pandoraboxchain/pyrrha-boxplorer/README.md

 ## Run boxplorer in docker container locally

+* Be sure boxproxy is started and listened on port 1111
 * `docker-compose up --build`
+* Default boxplorer port using docker is 8080

 `--build` property is required for the building/rebuilding of the container